meiflin123/data-structures/README.md

 # data-structures
 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
+This project was worked on with a pair.

 # To do:
 Implement data structures in each of the instantiation styles.